 Select the Types tab to display API types.
 Types are not categorized and are listed in alphabetical order.

-Click the three-bar icon to hide or show the API Explorer navigation panel.
+Select the Main Menu button to hide or show the API Explorer navigation panel.

 Viewing API method and type documentation

-When you select a method category in the Method tab, the method category expands and shows you all the methods in that category:
+When you select a method category in the Method tab, the method category expands and shows you all the methods that are in that category.

-To view the documentation for a specific method, either choose the method name in the navigation panel, or click on the method in the main panel.
+To view the documentation for a specific method, either choose the method name in the navigation panel, or select the method in the main panel.

-When you select a type from the Type tab, the documentation for that type displays in the main panel:
+When you select a type from the Type tab, the documentation for that type is displayed in the main panel.